Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Investors’ expectations around ESG are aligned with a trend towards countries introducing legislation which makes it mandatory for companies to assess the environmental and human rights records of themselves and their third parties.
 Germany’s Supply Chain Due Diligence Act, which came into force in January, requires companies to publish information on ESG-related activities.
 In addition, US regulators have set up a Climate and ESG Task Force division to identify and enforce against ESG-related misconduct by companies.

 Traditionally, due diligence involved assessing the legal and financial risk of current and prospective third parties.
 But the twin trends of investor activism and regulatory requirements suggest this is no longer sufficient.
 An effective due diligence process must now weigh up the ESG record of all third parties.
-This can be done using several sources:
+This can be done using several data sources:

 The high volume of data available makes it impossible for effective due diligence to be carried out exclusively manually.
 Ideally, the compliance team should be given access to technology which brings together these data sources to allow for ease of searching.
 Some applications, like Nexis Diligence+™, can helpfully provide an ESG risk score for any given entity.